iwanders/nixos-surface/README.md

   - [ ] Have to make `thermald` do the thing instead, figure this out, contrib config to [thermald contrib dir](https://github.com/linux-surface/linux-surface/tree/master/contrib/thermald).

 - OS / System / Nix stuff
-  - [ ] Deploy some encryption, either LUKS & TPM or ecryptfs on the homedir.
-See also [this](https://github.com/linux-surface/linux-surface/wiki/Disk-Encryption)
+  - [x] Deploy some encryption, either LUKS & TPM or ecryptfs on the homedir.
+See also [this](https://github.com/linux-surface/linux-surface/wiki/Disk-Encryption), now using LUKS2, typecover works with appropriate kernel modules.
   - [ ] Look at home manager
   - [x] Fix multiboot clock, done by setting the registry key found in the [windows](./windows) subdirectory.